saxenamansi/TraumaNarratives/README.md

 To be added.

 Published at the 17th ACM Web Science Conference 2025.
 Link of the paper will be added soon.

+Contents of this repository:

+1. Downloading Data.ipynb: code to download Reddit Archival Data.
+2. FilteringPosts.ipynb: Python code to filter posts to retain only those posts made by the victim.
+3. SelectedWords.html:List of relevant words used for filtering posts.
+4. FeatureExtraction_LLM.ipynb: Python code to extract narrative elements using prompting engineering with Llama 3.1 8B Instruct Mode.
+5. ZIP Model: R Code to extract feature having highest influence on number of comments using a Zero-inflated Poisson Model
+6. Causal Effects Model: R Code to find causal relationships between narrative elements using a Directed Acylic Graph (DAG)